-- (a) The Association shall give advance publicity of any oral hearing taking place in accordance with these regulations in such terms and manner as it thinks fit, including publishing the name of the relevant person involved. - (b) Any directions given in the case or any conditions imposed upon an adjournment shall not be published unless the Admissions and Licensing Committee otherwise directs, in which case the directions or conditions shall be published in accordance with regulation 6(12)(c)(i) as if they were orders.
+- (a) The Association shall give advance publicity of any hearing taking place in accordance with these regulations in such manner as it thinks fit, including publishing the name of the relevant person involved. - (b) Any directions given in the case or any conditions imposed upon an adjournment shall not be published unless the Admissions and Licensing Committee otherwise directs, in which case the directions or conditions shall be published in accordance with regulation 6(12)(c)(i) as if they were orders. - (c) (i) In the event that an order, suspension or condition relating to the certificate of the relevant person is made under regulation 6(15)(a)(ii) to (iv), the Association shall publish the same, together with the reasons for the Admissions and Licensing Committee's decision in whole or in summary form, naming the relevant person, as soon as practicable in such manner as the Association thinks fit. - (ii) In the event that an order, suspension or condition relating to the certificate of the relevant person is not made under regulation 6(15)(a)(ii) to (iv), the Association shall publish the reasons for the Admissions and Licensing Committee's decision in whole or in summary form, naming the relevant person, as soon as practicable in such manner as the Association thinks fit. - (iii) In the event that the relevant person relinquishes his certificate before a hearing under this regulation takes place, details of that fact and of any consequential orders made by the Admissions and Licensing Committee shall be published, together with the reasons for the Admissions and Licensing Committee's decision in whole or in summary form, naming the relevant person, as soon as practicable in such manner as the Association thinks fit.

-- (c) (i) All orders, suspensions and conditions relating to the certificate of the relevant person made under regulation 6(15)(a)(ii) to (iv) below shall be published as soon as practicable. - (ii) The relevant person shall be named in such publicity, unless in exceptional circumstances the Admissions and Licensing Committee otherwise directs. - (iii) The orders, suspensions and conditions made under regulation 6(15)(a)(ii) to (iv) below shall be published as the Admissions and Licensing Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence. - (iv) Subject to any direction concerning anonymity given under (ii) above, the Association may publish the reasons for the Admissions and Licensing Committee's decisions and may do so in whole or in summary form. - (v) Where an order has been made under regulation 6(15)(a)(i) that no further action be taken, the finding(s) and orders shall only be published if the relevant person so requests. - (vi) In the event that the relevant person relinquishes his certificate before a hearing under this regulation takes place, details of that fact and of any consequential orders made by the Admissions and Licensing Committee shall be published as the Admissions and Licensing Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence. - (d) The Insolvency Service may publish the names of holders or former holders of the Association's insolvency licence who are subject to a decision of the regulatory assessor under regulation 7 below or the Admissions and Licensing Committee under this regulation, and details of the decision made, in such publications and in such a manner as it thinks fit.
+(d) The Insolvency Service may publish the names of holders or former holders of the Association's insolvency licence who are subject to a decision of the regulatory assessor under regulation 7 below or the Admissions and Licensing Committee under this regulation, and details of the decision made, in such publications and in such a manner as it thinks fit.